-4.1.5 Hearing-impaired Services Support
+7.1.5 Hearing-impaired Services Support

 For over one million hearing-impaired North Americans and 20 million North Americans with some amount of hearing loss, TTY (teletype technology) equipment can be the primary communication link to the outside world.
 This type of equipment has evolved lacking the type of standardization allowing broad interoperability among international manufacturers.
-The ITU, as recently as February 1998, adopted the V.18 standard to begin alleviating this problem.
+The ITU, as recently as February 1998, adopted the ITU-T V.18 Recommendation [21] to begin alleviating this problem.
 Recommendation V.18 attempts to outline a procedure, which includes protocol negotiation, for connecting these devices.

 Since CPE for the hearing impaired consists of text input/output devices coupled with voice-band modems, any system designed to support them would need to be able to pass DTMF and voice-band modem tones coherently.
-Of the list of proposed voice codecs, only G.711 would be able to achieve this, given that the other standards are not designed for passage of complex tones associated with modem communications.
 Typically, these devices will interface to the PSTN via an acoustical coupler to a phone or with a regular RJ-11 telephone jack.

-MTA devices MUST support detection of ITU V.18 hearing-impaired tones, including V.18 Annex A. Upon detection of a V.18 signal, the MTA MUST notify the CMS of the Telecom Devices for the Deaf (TDD) Event, if this event is in the Requested Events list.
+MTA devices MUST support detection of ITU V.18 [21] hearing-impaired tones, including V.18 Annex A. Upon detection of a V.18 signal, the MTA MUST notify the CMS of the Telecom Devices for the Deaf (TDD) Event, if this event is in the Requested Events list.
 When a terminating MTA detects answer tone from a TDD, the MTA MUST notify the CMS of the modem tone event, if this event is in the Requested Events list.
-The MTA MUST disable echo cancellation for the remainder of the session when phase reversals are present in the answer tone, in accordance with ITU-T Recommendation G.168.
+The MTA MUST disable echo cancellation for the remainder of the session when phase reversals are present in the answer tone, in accordance with ITU-T Recommendation G.168 [19].